ta-ulyanava/Playwright-JavaScript-Test/README.md

 ## CI with GitHub Actions

-The project is integrated with GitHub Actions for continuous testing on each push or pull request.
+The project is integrated with GitHub Actions to continuously test each push or pull request.

 ## Running Tests